TEALSK12/2nd-semester-introduction-to-computer-science/units/3_unit/02_lesson/lesson.md

 ##Materials/Preparation
 * [Do Now]
 * [Lab] - Birthday Song & Random Cards
+* Associated Reading - section 3.2 of Book
 * Read through the do now, lesson, and lab so that you are familiar with the requirements and can assist students.

 ## Pacing Guide